 The Crean Family:

-It is now considered from ancestral evidence that the parents of GL0 David Fleming were John Fleming and Mary Nolan of Currow who would have been born circa 1800.
+The parents of GL0 David Fleming were John Fleming Curraross and Mary Nolan of Kilcow who would have been born circa 1800.
 John and Mary Fleming are therefore GL-1 for the records.
 From the ancestral evidence it seems the father of GL-1 John Fleming is a David Fleming.
 Therefore this is GL-2 David Fleming of Currow born circa 1775.
 We have constructed a family tree for GL-1 John Fleming and Mary Nolan and their family and also one for GL-2 David Fleming and his family.

 Elements of the Family tree are deducted from evidence of associated families of the Curracity locality.